Well, hi. Mary is still going through it. Notes at the end.

 Mary let out a loud sniffle and pushed a curtain of hair out of her face.
 She tucked it behind her ear and glanced up at King, a borderline pitiful expression in her pale eyes.

-"You really think I'm a good cop?"
+"You really think I'm good?"
 She asked weakly.

 "And you really think I'm good enough for Terry?"